-The best Bank of America credit card for bad credit is the Bank of America® Cash Back Secured Credit Card because it is designed for applicants with credit scores below 640.
+The best Bank of America credit card for bad credit is the Bank of America® Customized Cash Rewards Secured Credit Card because it is designed for applicants with credit scores below 640.
 This Bank of America card also comes with a $0 annual fee and reports account activity to all three of the major credit bureaus.

 Most other Bank of America credit cards require at least limited-to-excellent credit for approval.
 But there are some options for people with lower scores to work with.